 Arts and Crafts

-You will also find strange things in my books on optical illusions (another connection with art).
+You will also find amazing things in my books on optical illusions (another connection with art).
 With some materials that go with the books, you will be able to create your own illusions and see some that can’t be produced on paper.
-We can also see what lenses, color filters, and other optical materials can do with light.
+We can also see what lenses, mirrors, color filters, and other optical materials can do with light.
 There will even be lasers, a plasma ball, a Lava Lamp and other special lights.

 One of my favorite subjects is aerodynamics.
 In addition to the books on aviation I’ve collected, I have quite a few supplies for experimenting with miniature flying things.
 There’s balsa wood, foam sheets, paper, rubber bands, plastic propellers, etc., for building model gliders and planes.
 I could lend out my radio-controlled helicopter toys, including quad copters (drones), and a model rocket kit.